Assertion-Based Optimization of Quantum Programs: Introduction

-In this paper, we thus consider the use of Hoare triples for \textit{optimization}.
-Specifically, we use the postconditions of each subroutine in order to gather information about the state of the quantum computer after completion of the subroutine.
-The gathered information is then combined with conditions specifying the circumstances under which a given sequence of operations acts trivially.
+Despite these efforts, most of the progress made in, e.g., quantum chemistry has been due to manual optimization~\cite{jones2012faster,hastings2015improving}.
+This suggests that the capabilities of optimizing compilers may still be significantly improved; especially at higher levels of abstraction where manual optimizations are carried out today.
+Such optimization opportunities usually arise when two or more existing subroutines are combined instead of directly implementing the desired functionality more efficiently.
+Exploiting these opportunities is only possible when optimizing across the boundaries of both quantum and classical subroutines.
+To enable such transformations, an optimizing compiler requires access to additional information such as the circumstances under which a given subroutine is invoked.
+While compilers may not be able to infer the semantics of a given program and its subroutines, such information may be extracted from assertions, and then used for program \textit{optimization}.
+Specifically, we propose to use the pre- and postconditions of each subroutine in order to gather information about the state of the quantum computer before and after completion of the subroutine.
+Fig.~\ref{fig:hlinfo} depicts a mixed quantum/classical code example and annotations of postconditions and derived facts for both classical and quantum subroutines.
+The gathered information may then be combined, e.g., with conditions specifying the circumstances under which a given subroutine acts trivially.
 If these conditions are met, our methodology removes such operations and is thus able to reduce both space and time requirements of a given quantum program.